-The Market Mood Index (MMI) is a tool designed to gauge market sentiment.
+The Market Mood Index (MMI) is a tool designed to analyze the market sentiment.
 It helps investors understand whether the market is driven by fear or greed, providing insights for better investment decisions.

 The Market Mood Index is calculated using several key market indicators that help gauge investor sentiment.
 Each indicator provides unique insights into market behavior and collectively they form a comprehensive view of market sentiment.